-I’ve recently written a post on how to split a delimited string in SQL, now I need to do the reverse and take the flat table and create a delimited string.
+Recently I wrote a post on how to split a delimited string in SQL.
+Now I need to do the reverse and take the flat table and create a delimited string in SQL.

-Fortunately creating a delimited string is far simpler than splitting a delimited string.
+Fortunately creating a delimited string in SQL is far simpler than splitting a delimited string.

 Assuming we have a flat table called CountryUsers with the following structure: